DataDog/documentation/content/en/security/application_security/enabling/serverless.md

 Configuring ASM for AWS Lambda generally involves:

 1. Identifying functions that are vulnerable or are under attack, which would most benefit from ASM.
 Find them on [the Security tab of your Service Catalog][1].
-2. Setting up ASM instrumentation by using the [Datadog Serverless Framework plugin][6] or manually setting the different layers.
+2. Setting up ASM instrumentation by using the Datadog CI, AWS CDK, [Datadog Serverless Framework plugin][6], or manually by using the Datadog tracing layers.
 3. Triggering security signals in your application and seeing how Datadog displays the resulting information.

 ### Prerequisites

 - [Serverless APM][2] is configured on the Lambda function to send traces directly to Datadog.

-  **Note**: The X-Ray integration for sending trace data to APM does not support the data ASM needs to monitor functions.
+- X-Ray tracing _only_ isn't supported by ASM.
+Add the tracing library by following the steps below.

 ### Get started